0x2alx/solidity_contracts_v2/README.md

 #### Deploying on Mainnet
 1. Setup RemixIDE
-2. Deploy to Goerli testnet
+2. Deploy to Mainnet
-3. Test contract/minting on Goerli testnet
+3. Test contract/minting
 4. Configure your contract
 5. Configure your metadata